KarynaMisnik/Javascript-notes/README.md

 ## JS Definition

+JavaScript has various definitions that can provide a better understanding of its usage and execution.
+Here are some of them.

 **Javascript** - a high-level, object oriented, multi-paradigm programming language.
 <p>Let's look closely at each part of this definition.</p>